rajkumarpatel2602/device_driver/udemy_fastbit_academy.md

 Cdev(points to file ops supported), file_ops(mentions supported file ops), file(allocated on opening of a file and stays in kernel memory.
 Holds process interaction with an open file), inode(stored on disk, and unique per file.
 Hold's file metadata)

 ![image](https://github.com/user-attachments/assets/2b6be25e-3b46-40bb-b6f0-2557f724062a)

 ![image](https://github.com/user-attachments/assets/b7dc3830-8694-489d-9e11-f1f353c90112)

+VFS objects are file_ops, cdev, file, inode.

 ![image](https://github.com/user-attachments/assets/8cc0936f-af36-42c2-8a3d-0a80fccb5426)

+When device file is created, vfs functions are called.
+Vfs do some association using some functions as shown above.

+Steps:
+when device file is created (udevd does this based on indication from loading driver module via event)
+	- A file is created (an inode is created and stored in memory)
+	- Inode is initialised with some default values for device number and dummy file operation methods, as shown above.

+Now wait for open call… story starts there of actual linking of driver methods.

 ![image](https://github.com/user-attachments/assets/70889418-715b-4b3c-8fd5-2f5d21c90c85)